iamsjunaid/Interview-questions/README.md

 In the below-given example code, The useState(0) will return a tuple where the count is the first parameter that represents the counter’s current state and the second parameter setCounter method will allow us to update the state of the counter.

+6. Why was virtual DOM introduced?

+DOM manipulation is an integral part of any web application, but DOM manipulation is quite slow when compared to other operations in JavaScript.
+The efficiency of the application gets affected when several DOM manipulations are being done.
+Most JavaScript frameworks update the entire DOM even when a small part of the DOM changes.

+For example, consider a list that is being rendered inside the DOM.
+If one of the items in the list changes, the entire list gets rendered again instead of just rendering the item that was changed/updated.
+This is called inefficient updating.

+To address the problem of inefficient updating, the react team introduced the concept of virtual DOM.

 ...
 const [count, setCounter] = useState(0);
 const [otherStuffs, setOtherStuffs] = useState(...);